pipeforce/pipeforce.github.io/docs/api/functions.md

 ### displayName()
-Returns the default display name of the logged-in user which is the first non-empty value of: firstName lastName, username, email, uuid.
+Returns the default display name of the logged-in user which is the first non-empty value of: firstName lastName, email, uuid.
+Note: Doesn't return the username for security reasons.

 #### Returns
 ``string`` - The display name.